Goodwe have a new all-in-one inverter, battery and backup product...the ESA (08) 9467 9655

-Confusingly, the product is actually CEC approved as EHA not ESA.
+Confusingly, the product is actually CEC approved as EHA not ESA and their 3 phase brochure

 GW5K-EHA-G20 - 5kW single phase.